zxwang-cloak/Proteocistromic/docs/pipeline_overview.md

 # Pipeline overview and pseudocode

 This file provides a compact workflow description for the packaged analysis modules.
-It can be cited in the code availability statement and used to complete the Nature software checklist item asking where pseudocode or detailed functionality is documented.

 ## Module 01 - ChIP-seq upstream analysis
 **Input:** raw FASTQ files, reference genome, Bowtie2 index, blacklist BED, chromosome sizes, sample-group table